makeiteasierapps/paxxium/README.md

 ## Bug Fixes:
-- Ensure state updates correctly when chat box settings are changed.
-Investigate the current state management system and identify why the state isn't updating immediately.
-After settings are updated and the chat gets clicked the old settings get loaded.
 - Add visual indication to show selected chat box.
 This could be a change in color, a border, or any other visual cue that clearly indicates the active chat box.
 - Resolve issue of chat data being fetched twice.
 Identify why both AgentMenu.js(fetchChats) and ChatDashboard.js(getChatData) are fetching the same data and consolidate this into a single fetch stored in a state variable in ChatContext.js.